telefonicaid/iotagent-ul/README.md

 ```
 This will download the dependencies for the project, and let it ready to the execution.

+When the component is executed from a cloned Github repository, it takes the default config file that can be found
+in the root of the repository.

 ### Using the RPM
 To see how to generate the RPM, follow the instructions in [Packaging](#rpm).